El Perchel (Málaga Metro)

 El Perchel is an underground station serving Lines 1 and 2 of the Málaga Metro.
-The station opened on 30 July 2014 as the city centre terminus for both lines.
+The station opened on 30 July 2014, and until 2023 was the city centre terminus for both lines.

 Services

-Currently, El Perchel is a terminus station, and the only station serving both lines of the metro.
+At the metro's 2014 opening, El Perchel was a terminus station, and the only station serving both lines of the metro.
 Line 1 reaches Andalucia Tech, while Line 2 ends at Palacio de Deportes José María Martín Carpena.
 Entrances to El Perchel are located outside Málaga María Zambrano railway station, where AVE high-speed rail services, regional trains and local Cercanías trains to Fuengirola and Álora can be accessed.

-Future

-El Perchel is to become a through-station, as an extension further into the city centre with two underground stops, Guadalmedina and Atarazanas, is under construction and due to open in 2022.
+In 2023, El Perchel became a through-station when the extension further into the city centre opened, serving two underground stops at Guadalmedina and Atarazanas.